BoQsc/Godot-WASD_Input_Setup_for_first-person-POV/README.md

 * `move_right`    - D keyboard key

 Todo done: Introduce the standard `move_back` to replace `move_backward`, since it is more common to use `move_back`.
-Todo: consider adding for easy conversion in CharacterBody3D:
+Todo done: consider adding for easy conversion in CharacterBody3D:
 * `move_up`  - W keyboard key
 * `move_down` - S keyboard key